This weekend guide to Ibiza….

 - Weather: Around 14 degrees during the winter months, around 28 degrees during the summer months.
 August is the warmest month with temperatures rising over 30 degrees.

 - Rent a car: Yes, the best way to get around.

 - Shopping: Olive oil and salt.
-Summer dress at Ganesha.
+Summer dresses.